paulos84/unicorn/README.md

 **4. Submit and query data**

-The database can be updated/modified by HTTP methods as defined by individual endpoints.
-Entering data for the Experiment and Results
+The API allows database access through HTTP methods as defined by individual endpoints.
+Entering data for new Experiment instances should be done using the HTML form which contains a field for uploading csv files of results.

 Flask-Restless provides default URLs for accessing data (see https://flask-restless.readthedocs.io/en/stable/customizing.html#http-methods)
-Allowed HTTP methods depend upon the invidual endpoints.